 I have a history with pinch pleat curtains!
-While stuck at home during 2020, I found pinch pleat drapes that were (somewhat) affordable from Amazon.
+While stuck at home during 2020, I found pinch pleat drapes that were (somewhat) affordable… from Amazon!
 Once I saw how much better they looked, I slowly replaced all my curtains in the home with this more tailored style of drapes with a pinch pleat header.
-Now three years later in a different house we’re renovating – I am filling all the rooms with these drapes again!
+Now three years later in a different house, we’re busy renovating – I am filling all the rooms with these drapes again!

 This post is not sponsored.

 Why Pinch Pleat Drapes Are The Most Attractive Style

 Let’s start with a fun fact!
 The drapes in all of these photos are from the same brand, bought from both Amazon and the brand’s website.
 The pinch pleat is perfect, the fabric is spot on, and the cost is better than others of its’ caliber.